neo4j/graphql/docs/rfcs/rfc-018-mathematical-operators.md

 available for Float fields.

 For instance `counter_ADD` or `counter_SUBTRACT`.
-These properties should be available for all the following types:
-- Int
-- BigInt
-- Float

 The MULTIPLY and the DIVIDE operations will then be available only for fields defined as Float.